OrleansContrib/DesignPatterns/Cadence.md

 ## Intent

-Decouple the rhythm of grain interactions from external input
+Decouple the rhythm of grain interactions from external input using timers

 ## Also Known As